-HalifACT guides the way we lead, collaborate and support climate action in the municipality.
+HalifACT guides the way we lead, collaborate on and support climate action in the municipality.
 Here's a look at some of the projects taking place across the Halifax region.

 Climate Action Challenge 2